-5th graders in South Shore towns including Hanover, Hingham, Hull, Kingston, Marshfield, Norwell, Pembroke, Duxbury, Scituate, and Weymouth have participated in the NSRWA’s Water All Around You program, funded by the towns.
+Students in South Shore towns including Duxbury, Hanover, Hingham, Hull, Kingston, Marshfield, Norwell, Pembroke, Rockland, Scituate, and Weymouth have participated in the NSRWA’s Water All Around You program.

-See the students at North Pembroke Elementary as they experience the program through the lens of their teacher Melinda Soliwoda.
-We can’t thank her enough for putting this video together so beautifully and quickly!
-She posted this the same day the program took place!
+See the students at North Pembroke Elementary (left) as they experience the program through the eyes of their teachers Melinda Soliwoda and Meghan Snee.

 Here is a press release that was sent out about the Water All Around You program.

 Hingham 5th Graders Participate in the Water All Around You Program